Southampton Greek Orthodox Church Designated Cathedral By Spiritual Leader

 A Southampton Greek Orthodox church has been elevated to cathedral status by the spiritual leader of Eastern Orthodox Christians, the first such designation in Suffolk County.

-His All-Holiness Ecumenical Patriarch Bartholomew made the surprise announcement to the congregation of Dormition of the Virgin Mary Greek Orthodox Church of the Hamptons on September 21 while visiting the eastern United States from Istanbul, Turkey.
+His All-Holiness Ecumenical Patriarch Bartholomew made the surprise announcement to the congregation of Dormition of the Virgin Mary Greek Orthodox Church of the Hamptons on Sept.
+21 while visiting the eastern United States from Istanbul, Turkey.
+A second surprise announced to the parish conferred the title of Megas Protoprebyteros onto Proistamenos Father Alexander Karloutsos.

 “Our ministries are a reflection of our faith, and so I look at this cathedral as being more of a challenge than a compliment,” said Reverend Alexander Karloutsos, known to his parishioners as Father Alex, who has led the church since 1998.

-Originally established in 1977, the Southampton church-turned-cathedral now has a year-round congregation of around 270, which more than doubles in the summer months, representing 39 ethnicities.
-Congregants view the elevation in status and the visit by their leader as recognition not just of the church, but of the role it plays in the wider community.
+Originally established in 1977, the Southampton church-turned-cathedral now has a year-round congregation of around 270, which more than doubles in the summer months, with 39 ethnicities represented.
+Congregants view the elevation in status and the visit by their leader as recognition of not just the church, but of the role it plays in the wider community.

 “It’s an honor to be elevated to cathedral.
 All of our parishioners felt the same way, like everyone was tearing up,” said Maria Nikolopoulos, 45, who has been a member of the church for the past 15 years.
-“It was even more remarkable that he, His All-Holiness, was there to make the announcement himself,” she said.
+“It was even more remarkable that he, His All-Holiness, was there to make the announcement himself.”

-Southampton doctor, Peter Michalos, has attended the church for 34 years and found the service very moving.
-Michalos sees his church supporting both the spiritual and physical health of the wider community, even organizing vaccine drives and covid testing during the COVID-19 pandemic.
+Southampton doctor Peter Michalos has attended the church for 34 years and found the service very moving.
+Michalos sees his church supporting both the spiritual and physical health of the wider community, even organizing vaccine drives and COVID-19 testing during the pandemic.

 Father Alex sees this honor as an impetus.

-Roughly 300 million people worldwide follow Eastern Orthodox religions, according to the church, more than 670,000 of them in the United States.
-Bartholomew has significant standing with world leaders.
+Roughly 300 million people worldwide follow Eastern Orthodox religions, according to the Church, with more than 670,000 of them in the U.S. Bartholomew has significant standing with world leaders.
 During his 10-day tour, His All-Holiness met separately with both President Donald Trump and President Volodymyr Zelenskyy of Ukraine.